Saturday, April 26, 2014

 The Lunchbox

-At one point in the film, when Ila is narrating hers as well as Deshpande Aunty's sad story, she is taking out the seeds from the karela or bitter gourd.
-At another point, Ila asks for a spice from Deshpande Aunty to cook a special dish for her husband, as if trying to bring some spice or a new flavor in her marriage because her husband thinks too much aloo gobi causes gas as if he is also bored of his wife.
+At one point in the film, when Ila is narrating her and Deshpande Aunty's sad story, she is taking out the seeds from the karela or bitter gourd.
+At another point, Ila asks for a spice from Deshpande Aunty to cook a special dish for her husband as if trying to bring some spice or a new flavor in her marriage because her husband thinks too much aloo gobi causes gas as if he is also bored of his wife.
 What I also liked was the way these characters preferred unconventional vegetables.
 Ila makes a recipe of not the only karela, but she also finds a great recipe of tinde in her grandmother's diary.
-Saajan replies to her that his favorite vegetable is aubergine, better known as brinjal.
-I do not recall any film where I heard someone calling brinjal as aubergine.
-These vegetables, interestingly, can be called bitter yet these people love them.
-Perhaps a reflection of the bitter lives that they lead, and their reconciliation to the inherent sadness in it.
-Or it could be a statement on the somewhat unconventional choices of these people just like the highly unconventional epistolary romance of Saajan and Ila.
-The detailing is so stark that at one point a cooking show on the radio is being played where the radio jockey is talking about different sizes of brinjal and their price.
+Saajan tells her that his favorite vegetable is aubergine or brinjal.
+I do not recall any film where I heard someone calling brinjal aubergine.
+These vegetables, interestingly, can be called bitter, yet these people love them.
+Perhaps a reflection of the bitter lives that they lead and their reconciliation to the inherent sadness in it.
+Or it could be a statement on these people's somewhat unconventional choices, just like the highly unconventional epistolary romance of Saajan and Ila.
+The detailing is so stark that at one point, a cooking show on the radio is being played where the radio jockey is talking about different sizes of brinjal and their price.

 In one profound scene, Saajan writes, "I felt like stopping to look at a painter's works.
 All his paintings are exactly the same but when you look close, real close, you can see that they are different, each slightly different from the other, a different guy there, a different man daydreaming on the bus there, a stray dog gallantly crossing the street, whatever catches the painter's fancy on that day; and in one of them I saw myself, at least I think it is me."

-It was a deeply insightful scene perhaps in some ways referring to the theme that essentially we all are the same — human beings — painted by God.
+It was a deeply insightful scene, perhaps in some ways referring to the theme that, essentially, we all are the same — human beings — painted by God.
 If only we look closely, we realize the differences between us.
-But these differences or better described as diversity never overshadows the ultimate vignette of us as humans.
-So Aslam is a Muslim, Fernandes is a Christian, and Ila is a Hindu.
+But these differences are better described as diversity and never overshadow the ultimate vignette of us as humans.
+So, Aslam is a Muslim, Fernandes is a Christian, and Ila is a Hindu.
 The differences in religion do not in any way affect their relationships.
 Fernandes always writes his letters in Queen's English.
 Ila always writes her letters in Hindi.
-The differences in language do not hinder their ability to understand each other — a point that was also portrayed beautifully in Queen where Rani speaks to her European friends in Hindi.
-Desphande Aunty can easily figure out Ila's reaction whether she is laughing, smiling, or thinking without at once seeing her.
+The differences in language do not hinder their ability to understand each other — a point also portrayed beautifully in Queen, where Rani speaks to her European friends in Hindi.
+Deshpande Aunty can easily figure out Ila's reaction, whether she is laughing, smiling, or thinking without at once seeing her.
 Ila can advise Fernandes to quit smoking because her father is suffering from lung cancer due to smoking.
 These people, eventually, are linked by the bond of humanity.
 The sum of parts of their existence never overshadows this bond.

 Then Fernandes goes on to say, "I think we forget the things if we have no one to tell them to."
-This was one of the most beautiful lines in the film and summarized the loneliness of these people.
-These people travel with their backs touching each other in a Mumbai train that contrasts with the emotional distance between them.
+This is one of the most beautiful lines in the film and summarizes the loneliness of these people.
+These people travel with their backs touching each other on a Mumbai train, contrasting with their emotional distance.
 The auto-rickshaw driver who meanders through the monstrous traffic of Bombay looks for chatter with his commuters.
 At one point, when Fernandes takes an auto-rickshaw, the driver says to him, "aap ne kuch kaha" even though he does not say anything.
-On TV, they show that they are discussing Bombay being the fastest city in India, yet these people are trying to hold onto the things of the past — old diaries, old cassettes, old TV shows, old VCR tapes, Orient fans, and old radio transistors with an antenna.
-Fernandes wishes he had kept on looking back at his wife watching the TV shows every Sunday.
-He then says that if Deshpande Uncle wakes up now, he would go back to the Orient fan.
+On TV, they show that they are discussing Bombay being the fastest city in India.
+Yet, these people are trying to hold onto the things of the past — old diaries, old cassettes, old TV shows, old VCR tapes, Orient fans, and old radio transistors with antennae.
+Fernandes wishes he had kept looking back at his wife, watching the TV shows every Sunday.
+He then says that if Deshpande's Uncle wakes up now, he will go back to the Orient fan.
 Even in death, it seems one has to keep traveling and never rest as there are no horizontal burial plots left, only vertical burial plots are being offered.
-It was heartening to see that immediately after this scene, Ila starts talking and playing with her daughter, perhaps realizing how she might have been ignoring her.
-That is why Fernandes and Ila form a beautiful bond where they share their deepest secrets and their memories with each other when they do not even know each other's names.
-The anonymity also helps them break the barriers of communication and frees them from societal judgment.
-Ila would not share such talks with her mom, or even Deshpande Aunty because of the social norms which she is expected to live by.
+It was heartening to see that Ila starts talking and playing with her daughter immediately after this scene, perhaps realizing how she might have been ignoring her.
+That is why Fernandes and Ila form a beautiful bond where they share their deepest secrets and memories when they do not even know each other's names.
+The anonymity also helps them break the communication barriers and frees them from societal judgment.
+Ila would not share such talks with her mom, or even Deshpande Aunty because of the social norms she is expected to live by.
 Again, I go back to the similarity to Queen.
 As Santosh Desai writes poignantly, "Europe lifts the expectations that accompany class and gender in Rani's local context in India, and her foreignness renders irrelevant her external appearance and behavior.
 She is freed even from the limitations of language; English is after all, merely another language in Paris, not an instrument of class."

 The Lunchbox also brings with it a perceptive style of filmmaking.
 The film does not adopt a simplistic style of storytelling and it leaves a lot many things for the viewer to figure out.
 For example, when Fernandes goes back to the restaurant, from where he orders food, to compliment them for it, we see a number of lunchboxes with exactly the same color of the bag as the one Ila sends helping us figure out how the goof-up might have happened.
 At another point, Aslam says about his father-in-law that he smiled the last during 'chaurasi ke World Cup.'
 Then we can totally believe that he would make mistakes in accounts because World Cup happened in 'terasi.'
 Given the extent of detailing in the film, I think that it is somewhat deliberate.
 In the beginning, Ila is trying to make a spicy dish because a way to a man's heart is through her stomach.
 We see the aloofness of her husband and we suspect that he might be having an extramarital affair although the film does not mention it explicitly at that point.
 What was also peculiar was that while washing clothes, Ila always used to smell her husband's clothes giving another indication of her suspicion.
 The first time, she smells them and everything is fine.
 In a later scene, we see she smells his shirt again and confirms what she as well as we suspected all along.
 In the end, she gets a call from her mother and we know what has happened.
 Her father has died.

 What is also worth mentioning are the linkages that the director makes between the scenes.
-In one scene, the young boys in the train are singing Pardesi Pardesi Jana Nahi from Raja Hindustani, and immediately after that, the scene cuts to Ila where she is listening to the same song.
-Later, when she is listening to Mera Dil Bhi from Saajan, the scene cuts to the boys in the train who complete that song.
+In one scene, the young boys on the train are singing Pardesi Pardesi Jana Nahi from Raja Hindustani, and immediately after that, the scene cuts to Ila, who is listening to the same song.
+Later, when she listens to Mera Dil Bhi from Saajan, the scene cuts to the boys on the train who complete that song.
 In another scene, Ila is trying to shoo away the flies in her face, and in the next scene, Fernandes does exactly the same.
-In another scene, when Ila is talking about the fan, Fernandes starts looking at the fan himself.
+In another scene, when Ila talks about the fan, Fernandes starts looking at the fan himself.
 When they talk about the lady who committed suicide by jumping from the building, she takes off her jewelry like that lady did.
-In the scene after that, when the auto-rickshaw driver is talking about the same lady, Fernandes thinks if it could be Ila.
-When Ila meets her mom, we know that she will eventually accept her daughter's offer to help her.
-When Ila's father dies and her mom says about her own unhappiness, we see Ila in a state of reverie and we know what exactly she is thinking — what if her life also turns out like her mom.
+In the scene after that, when the auto-rickshaw driver talks about the same lady, Fernandes wonders if it could be Ila.
+When Ila meets her mom, we know she will eventually accept her daughter's offer to help her.
+When Ila's father dies, and her mom talks about her own unhappiness, we see Ila in a state of reverie, and we know what exactly she is thinking — what if her life also turns out like her mom's.
 At another point in the movie, the girl who stays opposite Fernandes shuts the window at the beginning of the film when she sees him.
 During the midpoint, she comes again and leaves the window half-open.
 Finally, in the end, she lets the window remain open and even says hello to Fernandes.
-It was as if the window became a metaphor for the relationship she has with Fernandes.
-It is these finely nuanced layers that make The Lunchbox a film to see, understand, and visualize.
-It does not handhold the audience, leaving it to them and that explains the open ending where each viewer is free to believe whatever happened.
+It was as if the window became a metaphor for her relationship with Fernandes.
+These finely nuanced layers make The Lunchbox a film to see, understand, and visualize.
+It does not handhold the audience, leaving it to them, and that explains the open ending, in which each viewer is free to believe whatever happens.

-There are some other beautiful scenes, such as the one where Fernandes looks at himself in the mirror and realized that he is old.
+There are some other beautiful scenes, such as the one where Fernandes looks at himself in the mirror and realizes that he is old.

 Before I come to what I felt about the ending, I want to share a very interesting article related to Bhutan and Gross National Happiness.
 It says here"In the end it came to a conjecture where my colleague declared that depression of Sajaan and Ila is because of the society and somehow related to Gross National Happiness (GNH).
 The above is the display of Socialist mindset.
 We expect the state to solve our personal depressions.
 We criticize the state for our individual problems.
 We drag the society and state into our domestic issues.
 Sajaan and Ila are celluloid character and with their idiosyncratic ideas they can go ahead and live in Bhutan with the excuse of GNH but I find it really funny when normal people start equating this with real life and compare it with society."